848deepak/848deepak/README.md

 Education
-Bachelor of Technology in Computer Science Engineering frome Chandigarh University (Expected Graduation Year: 2027)
+Bachelor of Technology in Computer Science Engineering frome Chandigarh University (Graduation Year: 2027)

 Feel free to connect with me on: